-Wash the cilantro several times, remove any yellow or odd looking leaves and roughly chop.
-Set aside
+Wash the cilantro well, remove any yellow leaves.
+Roughly chop and set aside

 Cut the potatoes into medium sized cubes, roughly 1-2 cm thick

-Add the chopped cilantro to the garlic chilli mix and fry on medium heat for 4-5 minutes.
+Add the chopped cilantro, chilli and salt to the garlic and sauté on medium heat for 4-5 minutes

-Add the fried potatoes to the pan and sauté for another 2 minutes being careful to not to squish the potatoes.
+Add the fried potatoes to the pan and gently sauté for another 2 minutes

 Adjust the salt and chilli level if necessary and serve.